 Rocket Eviction is your Las Vegas Evictions expert, helping landlords and property owners remove problem tenants quickly so you can move on with your business.

 Evicting tenants from rental housing and commercial properties is exhausting, time-consuming, and emotionally distressing.
 We’ve successfully handled thousands of cases and are here to manage your entire eviction process.
 Stop dreading your eviction, and let us take it.

-Founded by an attorney, Rocket Eviction is an expert on the local laws and housing regulations in Las Vegas and Clark County, Nevada, with the experience you need!
+Founded by an attorney, Rocket Eviction is an expert on local civil law and housing regulations in Las Vegas and Clark County, Nevada, with the experience you need!
 Our team understands how to get things done quickly and affordably, resulting in a fast resolution.

 The Covid 19 pandemic continues to stress landlord and tenant relationships with the federal eviction moratorium and rental assistance programs.
 With many tenants unable to pay rent or just refusing to pay rent, a landlord may feel sabotaged, unable to collect back rent or go to the court system for help.
-That being said, Rocket Eviction is here to help you navigate through the federal, Nevada state, and Clark County housing regulations and tenant issues.
+That being said, Rocket Eviction is here to help you navigate through the federally-funded rental assistance programs, and the Nevada and Clark County housing regulations and tenant issues.

 We are here to help you get back your property from the tenant.
 Whatever the legal rental assistance issue, we will be glad to work with you to resolve it.
 We also have several options to help distressed landlords in Las Vegas and greater Clark County, Nevada, by purchasing their properties.
 If you are a landlord, call us today, and our team of professionals will resolve your tenant issues quickly.